Online version revised and complete as of June 15, 2021.

 Union Seniority will accumulate during any approved leave of absence, except as provided in this Agreement.
 Union Seniority shall not accumulate during lay-off.

-Union Seniority rights of an employee shall cease, all rights forfeited and he/she shall be deemed terminated for any of the following reasons:
+Union Seniority rights of an employee shall cease, all rights forfeited and they shall be deemed terminated for any of the following reasons:

-(a) Leaves of his/her own accord or is retired;
+- Leaves of their own accord or is retired;

-(c) Where he/she has been laid off and not re-called to work within the time periods set forth in Article 20.8;
+- Where they have been laid off and not re-called to work within the time periods set forth in Article 20.8;

 Where the Company decides that a position is to be filled, the Company shall post such vacancy at least five (5) working days in advance of filling the position.